MicrosoftDocs/fabric-docs/docs/admin/monitoring-workspace.md

 ## Access the admin monitoring workspace

-The admin monitoring workspace is enabled for [Microsoft Fabric admins](microsoft-fabric-admin.md) that have the *Fabric admin* role.
+The admin monitoring workspace is enabled for [Microsoft Fabric admins](microsoft-fabric-admin.md) that have the *Global administrator* or *Fabric administrator* role.
 Admins can also share its content with other users.
 Users with viewer permissions that are not admins, can view the admin monitoring workspace by navigating to the workspace URL.

 ### Admin monitoring workspace view